 Vote to pass a bill that requires specific political 527 organizations to follow restrictions of the Federal Election Campaign Act of 1971 and ends limits on party spending for candidates during a general election.

-Adds 527 organizations to the definition of a political committee, and therefore capping individual contributions at $5,000 (Sec.
+Adds 527 organizations to the definition of a political committee, therefore capping individual contributions at $5,000 (Sec.
 2).

 Excludes 527 organizations whose activities focus exclusively on candidates for state or local office, or ballot initiatives (Sec.
 2).